Gabr1el20/holbertonschool-shell/permissions/README.md

-chmod --reference=olleh hello : take reference from the "olleh" file. chmod -R a+x /holbertonschool-shell/permissions : adds execute permisions to all in the subdirectories of the designed directory. mkdir -m u=rwx,g=rx,o=x my_dir : creates a directory whit the assigned permissions.
+chmod --reference=olleh hello : take reference from the "olleh" file. chmod -R a+x /holbertonschool-shell/permissions : adds execute permisions to all in the subdirectories of the designed directory. mkdir -m u=rwx,g=rx,o=x my_dir : creates a directory whit the assigned permissions. chgrp school hello : change the group to school for the file "hello"